 The FTA’s rules of origin are not substantially different from standard rules of origin; they aim to ensure that only products/services that have been significantly manufactured in the United States or Jordan will enjoy duty-free treatment when exported to the other country.
 Goods/services must contain at least 35% local content (the sum of (1) the cost or value of the materials produced in the exporting Party, plus (2) the direct costs of processing operations performed in the exporting Party is not less than 35 percent), manufactured entirely in the U.S./Jordan, and imported directly from the originating country.

 If you are considering exporting to Jordan, here are some steps you may wish to consider as you get started:

-- Visit the http:// gov/Jordan page get an overview of economic conditions and opportunities in Jordan.
-You can also review the Country Commercial Guide (Jordan), Investment Climate Statement 2016, and Jordan In Numbers.
+- Visit the Country Commercial Guide (Jordan) page to get an overview of economic conditions and opportunities in Jordan.
+You can also review the Investment Climate Statement 2021, and Jordan In Numbers.

 - Contact your local U.S. Export Assistance Center for advice and support on exporting to Jordan, Please see export/gov/locations

 - Contact in-country business support organizations such as the American Chamber of Commerce in Jordan.